schneefux/brawltimeninja/web/content/modes/solo-showdown.md

 title: Solo Showdown Guide
 author: zeibb
 description: The following guide is a break down of competitive Solo Showdown.
+modeDescription: >
+  Go alone or with a partner to fight in the Showdown Arena!
+Whoever's still standing at the end wins.

+  Collect Power Cubes to increase your Health and Attack damage.
+There are poison clouds closing in, so keep moving!
 mode: soloShowdown
 createdAt: 2020-08-20
 ---